 I joined the University in 2013 and I am a Lecturer in Autism and Course Leader for the MSc in Autism.
-I am a Chartered Psychologist and a member of the Counselling Psychology Division.
-I am a Person-Centred Experiential Therapist and a Member of British Association of Counselling & Psychotherapy.
-I received my PhD in Counselling from University of Strathclyde (2014) entitled 'Enhancing Emotion Processing within Emotion-Focused Therapy for People with Autism Spectrum' resulting in the development of a group psychotherapy method Emotion-Focused Therapy for Autism Spectrum.
+I am a developmental psychologist and person-centred experiential therapist.
+I received my PhD in Counselling and Psychotherapy from University of Strathclyde (2014) entitled 'Enhancing Emotion Processing within Emotion-Focused Therapy for People with Autism Spectrum' resulting in the development of a group psychotherapy method Emotion-Focused Therapy for Autism Spectrum.
 This research received the Outstanding Research Award by The British Association for Counselling and Psychotherapy (2017).

 Prior to joining the University I was the lead of Autism Expertise and Knowledge Exchange for Scottish Autism, as the Head of Center for Education & Training in Autism and the Autism Advisory & Consultancy Service.
 I was a member of the Senior Management Team responsible for the design of the first Autism School in Scotland (New Struan School: A Centre for Autism) and an author for 'The Autism Toolbox: A Resource for Scottish Schools'.
 In 1997 I developed a counselling service for clients with Asperger’s Syndrome (AS) working individually, with couples and small groups.

 I am a Lecturer in Autism with a teaching focus around affective theories, factors that contribute to social exclusion and how to promote emotional wellbeing.
 I predominantly teach conceptual frameworks around the autism profile, where I strive to make complex affective theories accessible to students, and more importantly, show how to translate these into good autism practice.